 - Set up your FSA ID.
 This will be your signature for the FAFSA.
 You (and your parent, if you are a dependent student) will each need your own FSA ID.

 - Complete each year’s FAFSA by the SCSU priority date of March 15th.
 The FAFSA opens Oct.
 1st each year for the following academic year.

 - Click here for a step by step video on how to complete the FAFSA via the mobile app.

 - In the FAFSA application, click "Link to IRS" to transfer your (and your parents’, if applicable) federal tax return information to the FAFSA.

 - Enter the SCSU federal code 001406 to have your FAFSA data sent to the SCSU Financial Aid Office.

 - Sign the FAFSA using your FSA ID.
 If you are a dependent student, your parent must also sign the FAFSA using his/her own FSA ID.

 - Once you have received a financial aid award, review it in the portal and accept your aid.
-You may choose not to accept certain awards such as loans, or you may accept less than the offered amount.
-Any aid that you have not accepted will not be applied to your SCSU charges.
+You may choose not to accept certain awards, such as loans, or you may accept less than the offered amount.
+Aid that has not been accepted will not be applied to your SCSU charges.

-To secure your spot as an undergraduate at SCSU be sure to accept the offer of admissions by logging on to the Admissions portal, clicking on the Reply to Offer button and submitting the $200 non-refundable tuition deposit.
-For questions about your application status you can contact the Admissions office at (203) 392-5644 or email@example.com.
+To secure your spot as an undergraduate at SCSU be sure to accept the offer of admission by logging into the Admissions portal.
+Click the Reply to Offer button and submit the $200 non-refundable tuition deposit.
+For questions about your application status, contact the Admissions office at 203-392-5644 or email@example.com.

-There is no deposit required for Graduate or Professional students though they are still required to accept the offer of admission on the portal.
+There is no deposit required for graduate or professional students, though they are still required to accept the offer of admission in the portal.